-The notion of “troubleshooting black spots” is a commitment to critical research to identify broken aspects of social systems in society so that they can be aligned with lay notions of fairness and social justice, from which the criminal justice system (and all social systems for that matter) should always be judged and held to account.
+The notion of “troubleshooting black spots” is a commitment to critical research to identify broken aspects of social systems in society so that they can be fixed: aligned with lay notions of fairness and social justice, from which the criminal justice system (and all social systems for that matter) should always be judged and held to account.

 It is an approach that I devised and developed in my book The Innocent and the Criminal Justice System, which provided diagnostic analyses of the limitations and/or outright failings of the criminal justice system in dealing with claims of factual innocence from alleged victims of wrongful conviction and provided a range of ideas about what might be done in response.